-We encourage a healthy lifestyle in Dosbarth Tywi as we feel it supports children’s mental health as well as their physical health.
-Please can children bring a healthy snack to school, a water bottle that can be refilled to ensure pupils have plenty of water throughout the day.
+We encourage a healthy lifestyle in Dosbarth Lindys as we feel it supports children’s mental health as well as their physical health.
+Please can children bring a healthy snack to school, as I find that sugar-based snacks at breaktime often lead to a sugar-crash during learning time and a reluctance to try in class as a result of lower energy levels.
+Children should also have a water bottle that can be refilled to ensure pupils have plenty of water throughout the day.
 Also we are constantly working had to ensure we have healthy lunch boxes.

 Get Active Each Day

 Everyone – not just kids – should be active every day, in as many ways as possible.
 Not being active can cause an energy imbalance – that’s when you take in more energy than you actually use.
 It can have a big effect on your health and how you feel.

 For healthy development in infants, physical activity – particularly supervised floor-based play in safe environments – should be encouraged from birth.

 |1 to 5||At least three hours a day, spread throughout the day.|